rhammock1/mp3NoiseMachine/README.md

 In the future an LED strip will be added to act as a night light and will pulse in a steady "breathing" pattern.
 Code will also be added to make the Arduino go into deep sleep after a few hours of runtime.

+printDetail void function was taken directly from DFRobot example code